mozilla/bigquery-etl/README.md

   - `schedule_interval` is either defined as a [CRON expression](https://en.wikipedia.org/wiki/Cron) or alternatively as one of the following [CRON presets](https://airflow.readthedocs.io/en/latest/dag-run.html): `once`, `hourly`, `daily`, `weekly`, `monthly`
   - `start_date` defines the first date for which the query should be executed
   - `email` lists email addresses alerts should be sent to in case of failures when running the query
-- To schedule a specific query, it requires a `metadata.yaml` file that includes a `scheduling` section, for example:
+- To schedule a specific query, add a `metadata.yaml` file that includes a `scheduling` section, for example:
   ```yaml
   friendly_name: SSL ratios
   # ... more metadata, see Query Metadata section above